bubriks/katacoda-scenarios/deployment-testing/step2.md

-Now we move onto the `package.json` file.
+Now moving on to `package.json` file.

 This file is created when you run `npm init` and it tells npm what your project is about.

-We can use this command to look at the `package.json` file.
-`cat package.json`{{execute T1}}

-If you look at the file you will notice this section:
+When looking inside of it `cat package.json`{{execute T1}} you will notice this section:
 ```
 ...
 "scripts": {